UNG Summer: French in Quebec at Laval University

 - Sitting for very long periods of time

 - Traveling by air, train, boat, bus, or other cramped conditions for hours at a time

-- Being able to navigate very small streets, paved, unpaved, covered in cobblestones or uneven surfaces, and in many cases with no sidewalks
+- Navigating small streets, paved, unpaved, covered in uneven surfaces, and often without sidewalks

 - Being able to keep pace with large groups of people while on site visits

 - Being able to work in a group setting

 - Carrying packed suitcases and other personal belongings with no help

 - Being subjected to outdoor conditions for long periods of time (rain, extreme heat or cold, etc.)